 Understand Industry Trends and Context

-More than most schools, Harvard Business School is likely to want to assess your understanding of the industry you are in, its competitors, and even what might keep your CEO up at night or what you would do differently.
+More than most schools, HBS is likely to want to assess your understanding of the industry you are in, its competitors, and even what might keep your CEO up at night or what you would do differently.
 The admissions committee may ask what trends you’re seeing in your industry, so you might need to spend some time considering these aspects to ensure you’re more comfortable reacting to questions on interview day.
 Think ahead of time about the space your company occupies in the market and what challenges and opportunities you see for the business and the industry as a whole.

 Consider Tone and Communication Style

 HBS teaches almost exclusively using the case method, so you need exceptional communication skills to demonstrate you’re up to the task of not only grasping concepts and clearly relaying them, but also teaching others.
 The HBS interview is where you can showcase your ability to articulate your thoughts clearly and confidently, as well as to respond to questions or unexpected shifts in topic in a way that shows you are listening.
-Practicing answers to questions ahead of time, on video or at least out loud with an observer, is helpful to get more comfortable.
+Practicing answers to questions ahead of time and on video or at least out loud with an observer is helpful to get more comfortable.
 Make sure to show enthusiasm not only for the school, but also for what you’re talking about—your job, an extracurricular you’re passionate about, or even a favorite book.
 Interviewers will be assessing whether you appear to be someone whom others would want in their study group or section, so you should appear more conversational than rehearsed.

 After the Interview